 The examples of self-defeating beliefs (SDB’s) in the slides below are borrowed from David Burns (see reference in the slides).
 As you can see there are many ways people can be self-defeating, and therefore remain in patterns of dysfunction, both within themselves and with the world.
 In many cases, people suffer with more than one type of self-defeating belief at the same time.
 As was stated in Step 4 (slide set 1) these beliefs can be invented or adopted by a person going through an unhealthy childhood experience, but can also come into being through other abusive relational experiences later in life.

 I recommend that you scan each of the self-defeating belief categories in the slides below to see which ones you may depend on.
 Knowing which type of beliefs you regularly turn to can help you understand which types of feelings you need to practice identifying, tolerating, working through, managing, etc. This is an activity in self-discovery, self-awareness, and mindfulness, and if done with purpose and integrity can help you modify patterns of thought and behavior that tend to make life harder than necessary.
-In the very moment that you starting noticing these beliefs (in real-time as life unfolds) is the very moment that you begin to have more power for living differently: making a different choice, choosing a different path, having a different reaction.
+In the very moment that you start noticing these beliefs (in real-time as life unfolds) is the very moment that you begin to have more power for living differently… making different choices, choosing different paths, having different reactions, etc.

 The emotional avoidance behaviours (connected to the beliefs) get so interwoven into our everyday life that we don’t even notice they are there.
-This is why people are very often confused as to why their lives aren’t going well, or they aren’t getting the types of results they hoped for in relationships and other areas of life.
-Where things really start to “crash and burn” is when the self-defeating beliefs and emotional avoidance behaviours do not work to even produce temporary contentment, because the avoidance behaviours themselves have started to produce other consequences.
+This is why people are very often confused as to why their lives aren’t going well, or why they aren’t getting the types of results they had hoped for in relationships and other areas of life.
+Where things really start to “crash and burn” is when the self-defeating beliefs (and associated emotional avoidance behaviours) do not work to even produce temporary contentment, since the avoidance behaviours themselves have started to produce other consequences.

-Before understanding how all of this was happening to me (my beliefs, my thoughts, my emotions, my interpretations, and how it all connected) I was confused as to why my body and mind would be having such profound reaction to “just living my everyday life”.
-But truth be told, I was living in a vicious circle of much unprocessed thought and feeling, and this because I was depending on self-defeating beliefs “to function” instead of facing my real self.
-In other words, I wasn’t practicing mindfulness and thought adjustment skills that could actually have helped me relieve the pressure and stress that I was putting on myself.
+Before understanding how all of this was happening to me (my beliefs, my thoughts, my emotions, my interpretations, and how it interconnected) I was confused as to why my body and mind would be having such profound reaction to “just living my everyday life”.
+But truth be told, I was living in a vicious circle of much unprocessed thought and feeling, and likewise depending on self-defeating beliefs “to function” instead of facing my real self.
+In other words, I wasn’t practicing mindfulness of emotion, I wasn’t doing any self-reflection, and I didn’t have any skill in adjusting my thoughts – just a few of the things that could have actually helped me relieve the pressure and stress that I was putting on myself.